Indus Valley Civilisation: Post-Harappan

 Previously, scholars believed that the decline of the Harappan civilisation led to an interruption of urban life in the Indian subcontinent.
 However, the Indus Valley Civilisation did not disappear suddenly, and many elements of the Indus civilisation appear in later cultures.
 The Cemetery H culture may be the manifestation of the Late Harappan over a large area in the region of Punjab, Haryana and western Uttar Pradesh, and the Ochre Coloured Pottery culture its successor.
 David Gordon White cites three other mainstream scholars who "have emphatically demonstrated" that Vedic religion derives partially from the Indus Valley Civilisations.

 As of 2016, archaeological data suggests that the material culture classified as Late Harappan may have persisted until at least c.
 1000–900 BCE and was partially contemporaneous with the Painted Grey Ware culture.
 Harvard archaeologist Richard Meadow points to the late Harappan settlement of Pirak, which thrived continuously from 1800 BCE to the time of the invasion of Alexander the Great in 325 BCE.

 In the aftermath of the Indus civilisation's localisation, regional cultures emerged, to varying degrees showing the influence of the Indus civilisation.
 In the formerly great city of Harappa, burials have been found that correspond to a regional culture called the Cemetery H culture.
 At the same time, the Ochre Coloured Pottery culture expanded from Rajasthan into the Gangetic Plain.
 The Cemetery H culture has the earliest evidence for cremation; a practice dominant in Hinduism today.

 The inhabitants of the Indus Valley Civilisation migrated from the river valleys of Indus and Ghaggar-Hakra, towards the Himalayan foothills of the Ganga-Yamuna basin.

 Genetics

 In 2019, a study was published by Shinde et al. on a reconstructed genome obtained from a female skeleton found in an IVC-related cemetery in Rakhigarhi, Haryana, India, dating to around 2,800–2,300 BCE.
 The analysis suggested that the majority of the genome was closely related to Mesolithic Iranian hunter-gatherers.
-The remaining portion of the genome was from an indigenous East Eurasian source, termed Ancient Ancestral South Indian (AASI), thought to represent indigenous South Asian hunter-gatherer ancestry.
-The genome completely lacked the Western Steppe Herder-related ancestry that is found in modern (particularly in northern) South Asians, or any Anatolian Neolithic farmer ancestry.
+The remaining portion of the genome was from a source deeply related to the Andamanese Hunter Gatherers, thought to represent the indigenous South Asian hunter-gatherer ancestry termed Ancient Ancestral South Indian (AASI).
+The genome completely lacked the Western Steppe Herder-related ancestry that is found in modern (particularly in northern) South Asians, or any Anatolian Neolithic farmer ancestry, and predates the Indo-Aryan migrations.
 The ancestry of the IVC-related individual is similar to the majority of the ancestry of modern South Asians.
+There is some disputed evidence of matrilocality.